UDP load balancing

 proxy-requests Jump to heading

-• If this option is not set, then the load balancer will forward all datagrams from the client to the same backend server as long as the client is considered alive.
-If the client becomes inactive, their session expires and the next time they send a datagram, the load balancer will again choose a server based on the load balancing algorithm.
+• If this option isn’t set, then the load balancer will forward all datagrams from the client to the same backend server as long as the client is considered alive.
+If the client becomes inactive, their session expires, and the next time they send a datagram, the load balancer will again choose a server based on the load balancing algorithm.

 • If this option is set to a value greater than 0, then session stickiness is disabled and the load balancer will choose the backend server on every <number> datagrams received.
-For example, if proxy-requests 1 then a destination server will be rotated after each datagram received from the client.
+For example, if set to proxy-requests 1, then a destination server will be rotated after each datagram received from the client.

 text